 - off-sales being made at a time when the premises are open for the purposes of selling alcohol for consumption on the premises (subject to a cut off time of 11pm or the closure time of an existing outdoor area, whichever is earlier;

 - off-sales being sold in an open container; and,

 - deliveries to buildings used for residential or work purposes.

 - premises licensed for off-sales only, such as shops and supermarkets

 - private members' clubs who hold a club premises certificate

 The permission and any conditions attached to it are temporary.
-The permission will lapse on 30 September 2021, unless the temporary period is extended by regulations made by the Secretary of State or is otherwise suspended, removed or varied.
+The permission is due to lapse on 31st March 2025, unless otherwise suspended, removed or varied.